 Cognitive Dissonance and Addiction

-Why the pursuit of consistency makes us irrational?
+Why the pursuit of consistency makes us irrational.

 Posted Oct 29, 2016

 In the Aesop’s fable, the fox tries hard to get his hands on a tasty vine of grapes, but fails in all of his attempts to acquire the grapes; at which point the fox convinces himself that he really didn’t want those grapes that badly after all.
 Similarly, when we lose in a contest, we come to desire the prize less because we view it as less valuable.
-The point is that we try to ensure that the picture we have of ourselves is coherent, which is a means for maintaining a positive self-image (see ourselves as rational and consistent).
+The point is that we try to ensure that the picture we have of ourselves is coherent, which is a means for maintaining a positive self-image (seeing ourselves as rational and consistent).

 The great social psychologist Festinger coined the term cognitive dissonance.
 Cognitive dissonance results from a tension between a desire and a belief.
 This inconsistency produces discomfort and anxiety.
 The discomfort (dissonance) motivates individuals to decrease the inconsistency between one’s wishes and beliefs.
-People will go to great length to eliminate or reduce this discomfort.
+People will go to great lengths to eliminate or reduce this discomfort.
 After all, behaving against one’s wishes and intentions violates a fundamental human need to see oneself as a rational and consistent person.

 Cognitive dissonance is a case of detecting your own hypocrisy, and hypocrisy is a powerful motivation for finding justifications (excuses) for our action.
 For example, if I have unjustly insulted another person, I may be unable to admit to myself that I am at fault.
 Instead, I will convince myself that what I did was justifiable or at least excuses my behavior.
-Often rapists will say, “she dressed provocatively.”
+Often rapists will say, “She dressed provocatively.”